Takata recommends re-electing board as search for rescue deal drags on

-TOKYO Japan's Takata Corp (7312.T), the airbag maker at the center of world's largest automotive recall, has recommended reappointing its current board, underscoring slow progress in its efforts to to clinch a financial backer to overhaul the business.
+TOKYO (Reuters) - Japan's Takata Corp 7312.T, the airbag maker at the center of world's largest automotive recall, has recommended reappointing its current board, underscoring slow progress in its efforts to to clinch a financial backer to overhaul the business.

 The proposed reappointments for the six-member board include Chairman Shigehisa Takada.
 The Takada family commands a stake of around 60 percent in the auto parts maker, which is facing bankruptcy over the crisis.